browserengineering/book/book/styles.md

 *Percentages*: Most places where you can specify a pixel value in CSS, you can also write a percentage value like `50%`.
-When you do that for `margin`, `border`, or `padding` properties, it's relative to the layout object's width, while when you do it for `font-weight` it's relative to the parent's font size.
+When you do that for `margin`, `border`, or `padding` properties, it's relative to the layout object's width, while when you do it for `font-size` it's relative to the parent's font size.
 Implement percentage values for all of these properties.